pnkfelix/pnkfx-blog/source/_drafts/2015-10-28-gc-and-rust-part-1-the-roots-of-integration.markdown

 ### GC as Interoperation Feature

-An interoperation feature: Provide introspective hooks to improve integration with application frameworks that are using their own garbage collector.
+GC as an interoperation feature means that Rust would provide introspective hooks to improve integration with application frameworks that are using their own garbage collector.
 An obvious example of this is Servo's use of the SpiderMonkey Virtual Machine for its Javascript support.

 Servo is relying on SpiderMonkey's garbage collection for memory management, not only for Javascript values, but even for